 With all the different cloud computing services available, it can be difficult to choose a provider.
 One option may be more appropriate for some of your needs, but it may not cut it for every workload or type of operation.
-The good news is you don’t have to settle for a single cloud—introducing the multi-cloud, a combination of several computing environments.
+The good news is you don’t have to settle for a single cloud.
+The multi-cloud, a combination of several computing environments, and it is different from a hybrid IT model.

 This option is becoming increasingly popular.
 However, multi-cloud environments are complex and are thus not simple to manage.
 There are a number of important considerations you should be aware of before you attempt to move to a multi-cloud deployment.